SamuelN-CyberSec/Installation-and-Configuring-of-Metasploit-framework-on-Kali-Linux/README.md

 # Installation-and-Configuring-of-Metasploit-framework-on-Kali-Linux
-Metasploit is a framework used for penetration testing, vulnerability validation, exploit development In this project I will demonstrate installation and configuring of Metasploit framework on Kali Linux
+Metasploit is a framework used for penetration testing, vulnerability validation and exploit development.
+In this project I will demonstrate installation and configuring of Metasploit framework on Kali Linux

 ##Objectives
 -Install Metasploit framework
--start Metasploit
+-Start Metasploit
 -Check if PostgreSQL is connected ( Metasploit database) -Start Metasploit database